ragulin/Spotify-song-and-artist-Pidgin-plugin/README.markdown

 Todo
 ----
-Remove dependencies to XML::Simple and LWP::Simple and use the provided API from Pidgin instead, ie Purple::Util::fetch_url() and Purple::XMLNode
+Remove dependencies to LWP::Simple and use the provided API from Pidgin instead, ie Purple::Util::fetch_url()